RESEARCH STARTER

 In addition to the problems that can be caused by too much or too little of these hormones, the presence of high levels of catecholamines can indicate a number of different health conditions.
 These include extreme stress and anxiety, some types of enzyme deficiencies, a condition called Menkes syndrome, and baroreflex failure, which is a rare condition in which blood pressure levels fluctuate.
 High levels can also result in high blood pressure, which might be experienced as chest pain, anxiety, a rapid and pounding heartbeat, sweating, and headaches.

-To determine if catecholamine levels are high, physicians can order blood or urine tests.
-Both tests require the patient to avoid foods that can affect catecholamine levels, as well as tobacco and the medications that are known to affect catecholamine production.
-Some foods and medications may need to be avoided for two full weeks before testing, depending on how quickly their effect on the adrenal glands dissipates.
+Physicians can order blood or urine tests to determine if catecholamine levels are high.
+Both tests require the patient to avoid foods that can affect catecholamine levels, as well as tobacco and medications known to affect catecholamine production.
+Tobacco products, including electronic cigarettes (e-cigarettes) and traditional combustible cigarettes, cause elevated urinary catecholamines.
+Some foods and medications may need to be avoided for several days before testing, depending on how quickly their effect on the adrenal glands dissipates.
 Blood tests may require fasting for twelve or more hours beforehand.

 While high levels of catecholamine can be an indicator of a number of conditions, some of them serious, testing for this compound is not usually the only test performed.
 It is simply the beginning of a process of diagnosis.
 Many of the conditions indicated by high catecholamine levels are treatable.